jpkarvonen/up-next/README.md

 # README

 [Up Next](https://up-next-bloc-assignment.herokuapp.com/) is an application I developed for the Take-Home Assignment portion of Bloc.io's final certification.
+[Skip ahead to local setup if you want!](#local-setup)

 ## PROBLEM